tsleung/reactive-docgen/README.md

 ```
 samples/hello.md=CREATEFILE(content="Ooo, Hello world?!")
 samples/notes.md=UPPERCASE(file="samples/hello.md")
 samples/workspace/draft.md=GEMINIPROMPT(template="You are an author.
-Create a story about the following: $input", input="samples/workspace/notes.md")
+Create a story about the following: $input", input="samples/notes.md")
 samples/workspace/feedback.md=GEMINIPROMPT(template="You are an editor.
 Provide feedback for the following story: $input", input="samples/workspace/draft.md")
 samples/workspace/revision.md=GEMINIPROMPT(template="You are an author.
 Apply the provided feedback to your original draft, include comments: \n$feedback \n$story", feedback="samples/workspace/feedback.md", story="samples/workspace/draft.md")
 samples/final.md=GEMINIPROMPT(template="You a publisher.
 Create the final version of the following story to copy and paste to print.
 Do not include any comments.
 This is the story: $story", story="samples/workspace/revision.md")
-samples/pitch.md=GEMINIPROMPT(template="Create a short pitch about what your story is about: $input", input="samples/final.md")
+samples/pitch.md=GEMINIPROMPT(template="You're a story marketer.
+Create a short pitch about what this story is about: $input", input="samples/final.md")
-samples/workspace/draft-italian.md=GEMINIPROMPT(template="Translate to italian.
+samples/workspace/draft-italian.md=GEMINIPROMPT(template="You are a translator.
+Translate to italian.
 Add comments where the translation is difficult or the original meaning has been changed.
 Here is the text: $input", input="samples/final.md")
 samples/story-italian.md=GEMINIPROMPT(template="Extract only the translated text.
 Do not include comments.
 This is the text: $input", input="samples/workspace/draft-italian.md")
 samples/templates/pirate-reader.md=CREATEFILE(content="Read the story with a pirate accent.
 Do not include comments.
 This is the story: $input")
 samples/story-pirate.md=GEMINIPROMPTFILE(template_file="samples/templates/pirate-reader.md", input="samples/final.md")